futurice/facegame/README.md

 About Futurice
 --------------

-<a href="http://www.futurice.com">Futurice</a> is a lean service creation company with offices in Helsinki, Tampere, Berlin and London.
+<a href="http://www.futurice.com">Futurice</a> is a lean service creation company with offices in Helsinki, Tampere, Berlin, London, Stockholm and Munich.

 People who have contributed to Facegame:
 <a href="https://github.com/mixman">Jussi Vaihia</a>